gordonturner/reflector-health-grafana/README.md

 N/A

 ## Todo
+[ ] Discovery about plugin submission, see `Grafana Plugin Submission.md` [ ] Update or refactor plugin for submission
+[ ] Get key or credential for submission

+## Done
 [X] Read activityMoveMode and switch Move value
 [X] Test with max values for layout
 [X] Plugin options, remove url